-KGI Life Insurance Co., Ltd. (hereinafter referred to as "the Company") was incorporated in Taiwan on April 25, 1963, previously known as Overseas Life Corp.
-The Company was renamed China Life Insurance Co., Ltd. and authorized by Ministry of Finance, R.O.C. and Ministry of Economic Affairs, R.O.C. in January 1981.
-The Company's shares were listed on the Taiwan Stock Exchange.
-The renaming of the Company to KGI Life Insurance Co. received approval letters, No. Financial-Supervisory-Securities-Corporate-1120432605 on August 14, 2023 issued by the Financial Supervisory Commission ("FSC") and No. 11230158800 on November 9, 2023 issued by the Ministry of Economic Affairs.
+KGI Life Insurance Co., Ltd. (the "Company") was incorporated in Taiwan on April 25, 1963, previously known as Overseas Life Corp.
+The Company was renamed China Life Insurance Co., Ltd. and authorized by Ministry of Finance, R.O.C. and Ministry of Economic Affairs, R.O.C. in January 1981, and was listed on the Taiwan Stock Exchange on February 8, 1995.
+The renaming of the Company to KGI Life Insurance Co. received approval letters, No. Financial-Supervisory-Securities- Corporate-1120432605 on August 14, 2023 issued by the Financial Supervisory Commission ("FSC") and No. 11230158800 on November 9, 2023 issued by the Ministry of Economic Affairs.
 The registered office address of the Company is 3F, 4F, 5F, 6F, 7F, No. 135, Dunhua N. Rd., Songshan Dist., Taipei City, Taiwan (R.O.C.).
-The Company mainly engages in the business of life insurance.
+The Company mainly engages in the business of life insurance, handles life insurance for overseas foreign currency receipt and payment, and other insurance-related businesses approved by competent authorities.
 The Company is headquartered in Taipei City, and has branches in Taoyuan City, Taichung City, Chiayi City, Tainan City, Kaohsiung City, Pingtung County, Hualien County and Penghu County.

 To enhance operation synergy, the Company accomplished the acquisition of major assets and liabilities from Prudential Corporation Asia Life Taiwan on June 19, 2009.
-The deal was approved by Financial Supervisory Commission ("FSC") under Order No. Financial-Supervisory-Securities-Corporate-09802552211 on June 16, 2009.
+The deal was approved by Financial Supervisory Commission ("FSC") under Order No. Financial-Supervisory-Securities-Corporate - 09802552211 on June 16, 2009.

-The Company established an offshore insurance unit (OIU) on September 14, 2015 following resolution of the board of directors and receiving approval from FSC.
+The Company established an offshore insurance unit (OIU) on September 14, 2015, following resolution of the board of directors and receiving approval from FSC.